kenvenner/AttuneWebSite/README.md

 ### Deploying updates of the website to the project
 updated the data in the folder attune-web-site/www

-go to that folder:  attune-web-site
+go to the deployment folder:  attune-web-site (this houses app.yaml)

 login to gcloud: